ARK-Builders/website2/content/authors/kawsar.md

 ### Memorable Quotes

-> "Every day feels like I've died and gone to Hell."
+> "Every day feels like I've died and gone to Paradise."